TheFutureUniversity/frontend-assignment/README.md

 # Frontend Intern Assignment

-You have to make a simple todo list in React.js, where the user can add, delete and mark complete the todo item.
+You have to make a simple todo list in React.js, where the user can add, delete, and mark complete the todo item.

 <img width="1280" alt="MacBook Air - 1" src="https://github.com/TheFutureUniversity/frontend-assignment/assets/21043614/ca93bea6-1d40-4da9-9036-1ca2f2c79051">

-The app consists of multiple reuseable components which are combied to make the final UI.
+The app consists of multiple reusable components which are combined to make the final UI.

 ## Requirements: